Bakteriachan/twks/Readme.md

 use some variables and reuse them between different terminal sessions that I am currently running.

-## Todo
-  Right now this tool is hard coded to only work in my filesystem structure, it should use linux env vars to locate users' config folder.
-  I dont like the way the currently active workspace is being saved, there should be some tool that can help me with this, some key-value systemd daemon or something alike.

 ## How to build
   This tool only depends on <a href="https://github.com/json-c/json-c">libjson-c</a> to access the workspace keys and values.
 On ubuntu it can be installed with